Last updated May. 19, 2023 by Charles Zemub

 These podcast audio files are usually large and hosting on the same hosting server with your website will require a lot of space and resources.
 This would affect your website’s speed or worse, crash it due to high load.

 You don’t want this to happen.
-Which is the more reason why you need a podcast hosting service.
+This is the more reason why you need a podcast hosting service.

 Why Podcast Hosting?